 This will ensure that the Technology Support Center can help field any questions related

 - This policy will be reviewed on a 3-year cycle unless a significant technology changes in a way that affects the applicability of this policy.

-Please report suspected network outages or problems to the Call Center, 816-235-2000.
+Please report suspected network outages or problems to the Technology Support Center, 816-235-2000.
 The problem might already be known (e.g., a scheduled outage), if not, appropriate action will be taken to correct the problem.
-Key departmental contacts should notify the Call Center of any other network device problems.
+Key departmental contacts should notify the Technology Support Center of any other network device problems.